kukulam/kukulam.github.io/content/posts/why-redis-is-not-designed-for-multi-cloud-environment/index.en.md

 # Topology

-Let's imagine that we want to deploy Redis on 2 or 3 cloud providers to ensure that Redis will be working during cloud outage.
+Let's imagine that we want to deploy Redis cluster using 2 or 3 cloud providers to ensure that Redis will be working during cloud outage.
 When we are using multiple clouds we need to be worry about splitbrain between clouds.
 Splitbrain is a sitation when one cloud lost connection to another cloud and both clouds lives indepemdent at the same time.

 {{< style "justify-content: center; display: flex;" >}}
 ![image](./redis-splitbrain.drawio.svg)
 {{< /style >}}

 ## Redis Sentinel